warren-bank/Android-IPTV-Organizer/README.md

 #### Features

-* M3U (IPTV channels) and XMLTV (EPG) files can be imported from either a network URL or the local filesystem
+* M3U (IPTV channels) and XMLTV (EPG) files&hellip;
+  - can be imported from:
+    * a network URL
+    * the local filesystem
+  - can support:
-  - supports GZIP compression
+    * GZIP compression
 * during import&hellip;
   - M3U (IPTV channels) data can&hellip;
-    * assign a new channel ID value based on the channel name
-    * assign a new channel ID value based on the channel ID
+    * assign a new channel ID value, based on the:
-    * determine whether to save (or discard) channels by whitelist and blacklist filters:
       1. channel name
       2. channel ID
+    * determine whether to save (or discard) channels by:
+      - whitelist and blacklist filters:
+        1. channel name
+        2. channel ID
            - after all remapping assignments have occurred
+    * rewrite media URL values to a template format
   - XMLTV (EPG) data can&hellip;
-    * determine whether to save (or discard) channels by the existence of a matching M3U (IPTV channel)
+    * determine whether to save (or discard) channels by:
+      - the existence of a matching M3U (IPTV channel)
-      - where matching is based on the equality of either of the fields:
+        * where matching is based on the equality of either of the fields:
+          1. channel name
+          2. channel ID
+      - whitelist and blacklist filters:
         1. channel name
         2. channel ID
 * during display&hellip;